ThisIsFroggie/website/content/post/a-practical-guide-to-de-googling.en.md

 though.

 - [Qwant](https://www.qwant.com/) is a French search engine that has its own search index.
-It's also **the only search engine that I found that doesn't fully rely on Google or Bing under the hood**, having its own indexing.
+It's also **the only search engine that I found that doesn't fully rely on Google or Bing under the hood**[^qwantindependence], having its own indexing.
 It only falls back to Bing when it doesn't have enough information for your search.
 - [Ecosia](https://www.ecosia.org/) is a search engine by a German non-profit that uses Bing and plants trees for every search you make.
 - [DuckDuckGo](https://duckduckgo.com/) is an U.S. based search engine that uses Bing and anonymizes